 Ultrasound-triggered Enzyme Catalysis and Enzymatic Hydrogelation

 This study was led by Dr Valeria Nele during her PhD at Imperial College.
 We used ultrasound to controllably permeabilize calcium-loaded liposomes, releasing the ion cargo to activate an enzyme (transglutaminase) and catalyze the gelation of fibrinogen (link: Advanced Materials 2020).
 This is linked to my research activity in biomaterials & bioimaging.

 Acoustic Cell Patterning for Musculoskeletal Tissue Engineering

 We used ultrasound standing waves to remotely pattern cells for tissue engineering.
-This includes the patterning of skeletal myoblasts into collagen-based hydrogels, which were then used to engineer muscle tissue with aligned bundles of myotubes and anisotropic tensile properties (link: Advanced Materials 2018).
+This includes the patterning of skeletal myoblasts to engineer muscle tissue with aligned bundles of myotubes and anisotropic tensile properties (link: Advanced Materials 2018), and the patterning of chondrocytes to engineer deep-zone cartilage tissue with oriented collagen fibers (link: Advanced Healthcare Materials 2022).
 This is linked to my research activity in tissue engineering.

 Quantifying Acoustic Cell Patterning using Voronoi Tessellation

 We developed a new analytical framework for the quantitative optimization of experimental parameters that affect ultrasound-based cell patterning, such as frequency, amplitude, and material viscosity.
 We also used this method to track the migration kinetics of acoustically-patterned cells (link: Lab on a Chip 2019).